JanSharp/phobos/phobos_debug_symbols.md

 Just like any other string constant it has a trailing `\0` (which also counts towards the string's size).

-phobos debug symbols are between this signature and trailing `\0` in binary form.
+Phobos debug symbols are between this signature and trailing `\0` in binary form.

 # Phobos Debug Symbols